tauri-apps/tauri-docs/docs/guides/debugging/vs-code.md

 # Debugging in VS Code

-This guide describes how to setup debugging in VS Code for the [Core Process in Tauri applications].
+This guide will walk you through setting up VS Code for debugging the [Core Process of your Tauri app].

-## Setup
+## Prerequisites

 Install the [`vscode-lldb`] extension.